tgfisher4/comp-nwx/Project2/README.md

 Names: Tommy Gallagher, Graham Fisher, Jason Brown

-To invoke the code, you need to run "make" in the mycalserver directory and then run the command "./mycalserver".
-This allows the server to run.
-Then you can run the client by calling ./mycal and inputting commands.
-The server is set to run as default on student04.cse.nd.edu.
+To compile the code, run `make` in the `Project2` directory.

+To run the server, run `cd mycalserver && ./mycalserver` (from the `Project2` directory).

+To run the client, execute `cd mycalclient && ./mycal <command>` (from the `Project2` directory).

+The server/client are configured by default to run with the server on `student04.cse.nd.edu:41000`.